StartDog/VoiceSpeed/README.md

 4. GPS daughterboard for RPI - Note this one uses a gps usb device now

-5. wifi USB dongle - not sure of later RPI have this built in
+5. wifi USB dongle - not sure of later RPI have this built in but the external antenna has greater range

 6. bluetooth USB dongle - not sure if late RPI have this built in I know RPI zero W has wifi